o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 The user application is responsible for setting the value of the transaction ID field before invoking *rmr_mt_call.* The transaction ID is a RMR_MAX_XID byte field that is used to match the response message when it arrives.
-RMr will compare **all** of the bytes in the field, so the caller must ensure that they are set correctly to avoid missing the response message.
-(The application which returns the response message is also expected to ensure that the return buffer has the matching transaction ID.
+RMR will compare **all** of the bytes in the field, so the caller must ensure that they are set correctly to avoid missing the response message.
+The application which returns the response message is also expected to ensure that the return buffer has the matching transaction ID.
 This can be done transparently if the application uses the *rmr_rts_msg()* function and does